Deep dive into Git

 style blob2 fill:#80b8de,stroke:#1e1e20,stroke-width:2px,color:#e0f2fe

-If you have a folder and you copy it into another location, the folder structure inside the copy will remain the same as in the original, so the tree will still exist
+When you copy a folder inside a Git repository, the files may appear duplicated, but internally Git does not duplicate the data.
+As said eler Git stores content using hashes.
+If two files or directories have identical content, they reference the same objects. for example If you have a folder and you copy it into another location, the folder structure inside the copy will remain the same as in the original, so the tree will still exist:

 A/